bluemelodia/Lists/README.md

 - Clear session storage on tab close and logout.
 - Test in all browsers.

 - TODO list:

   - Status: Not started, in progress, complete
   - Reminder: Every month, every day, every day of week
   - Due date and time (today, tomorrow, etc.)
   - Recurrence should be a multi-select.
+Ensure it is properly sent/received from the server and repopulated.

 - Ensure that only necessary fields are serialized - and all fields are coming back with the right values.